nicolasjusten95/chat-app/README.md

       ```
 6. **Access the Application:**
    - Open your browser and visit [http://localhost:3000](http://localhost:3000) to use the Realtime Chat Application.
-   - You can log in with the sample user:
+   - You can log in with a sample user to access the app with predefined data:
      - email: luke.skywalker@test.com
      - password: luke
    - Or you can create your own Accounts and start chatting!